vibhoragarwal/techvibhor/_posts/microsoft_bicep.md

 }

 // in the key vault that comes from different RG, enable if needed, accept kvResourceGroupName, kvResourceGroupName here, and pass from caller
-// module productAssistantRoleAssignmentModule '../managed_identity_roles/managedIdentityRoles.bicep' = {
+// module someOtherRoleAssignmentModule '../managed_identity_roles/managedIdentityRoles.bicep' = {
 //   name: 'otherRGRoleAssignmentModule'
 //   scope: resourceGroup(kvResourceGroupName) // this is in some other RG
 //   params: {